Jared-Godar/now_i_know/til.md

 >2021-10-13: Still blown away by how simple and condensed this makes things that took loops in python.
 And to hear that pandas is even better than numpy - can't wait

->2021-10-04: PANDAS - scratching the surface but seems powerful.
+>2021-10-14: PANDAS - scratching the surface but seems powerful.
 Like the quick plots

->2021-10-05: DataFrames.
+>2021-10-15: DataFrames.
 From the very beginning og this whole enterprise and the limited self-training I have appempted in the past is - how the hell are we going to use python to keep track of 'big data' when lists of dictionaries was all I knew.
 Now I can see it with the DataFrames

+>2021-10-16: I learned there is no such thing as a comfortable UT football lead this season

+>2021-10-17: